-WARNING: IF YOU PULL TOO MUCH ON ONE OR BOTH REAR RISERS THE GLIDER WILL SPIN OR STALL.
+IF YOU PULL TOO MUCH ON ONE OR BOTH RISERS THE GLIDER WILL SPIN OR STALL.

-On the landing flare the pilot should be especially careful not to stall the glider too high.
+On the landing flare the pilot should be especially careful not to stall the glider too high, less pull on the risers are needed than what is required when flaring with the brakes.